 The Ministry leads or makes a contribution to the Government’s Better Public Services results to:

 Our Strategic Intentions sets out where the Ministry is focusing to deliver better results for New Zealanders.

 All matching is designed to identify circumstances where a client’s entitlement to Ministry products or services may be affected.

 Business Partners and Contractors Health and Safety Policy

-The Health and Safety at Work Act comes into effect on 4 April 2016.
-The Act will replace the existing Health and Safety in Employment Act 1992, and is a key part of a reform package to New Zealand’s health and safety system.
+The Health and Safety at Work Act came into effect on 4 April 2016.
+The Act replaced the existing Health and Safety in Employment Act 1992, and is a key part of a reform package to New Zealand’s health and safety system.

 The main purpose of the Act is to provide a balanced framework to secure the health and safety of workers and workplaces.
 The Act recognises that a well-functioning health and safety system relies on leadership, participation and accountability of government, business and workers.